Consensus-Free Spreadsheet Integration: MASP Sheet Formalizations and Integration

 \item Item of Intereest Key Table [sic]

-\begin{itemize} \item Like the Burst Calculation Key table, the Item of Intereest Key table began with six rows of data and, through the data exchange with Source A, resulting in an additional 24 rows of fresh data.
-However, in this case, there are additional rules in place to infer data values for two additional columns (Item of Interest - Burst Rating (psi) and Item of Interest Depth - RKB TVD (Ft). \end{itemize}
+\begin{itemize} \item Like the ``Burst Calculation Key'' table, the ``Item of Intereest Key'' table begina with six rows of data and, through the data exchange with aource A, resulta in an additional 24 rows of new data.
+However, in this case, there are additional rules in place to infer data values for two additional columns (``Item of Interest - Burst Rating (psi)'' and ``Item of Interest Depth - RKB TVD (Ft)''. \end{itemize}

 \item Liner Hangoff Key Table

 \begin{itemize} \item This table is not used for the MASP calculation, and the only row of data comes from Source B. \end{itemize}

 \item MASP Key, MASP Open Hole Key, MASP Shoe Key, and Mud Gradient Key Tables